 When you think about it, the process behind backing either Great Britain or Ireland to win is straightforward enough – simply comb through the four days racecards, earmarking who you think might win, and at the end of the Friday you should have a running tally that hands the glory to one team or the other.

-Unless, that is, you can foresee a tie, which has been the case in 2019.
+Unless, that is, you can foresee a tie, which was the case in 2019.

 Remember, all of the races at Cheltenham are considered as important as the next – so, training a Gold Cup winner only gets one point to the tally, as do the less-prestigious handicap races.